 Beckenbauer's defining badge is SWEEPER — his reinvention of the libero role from defensive anchor to ball-playing, attacking organiser changed how the position was understood at every level of the game.
 His LEADER badge sits alongside it: he remains one of only three men to have won the World Cup as both captain and manager.
 READING completes the picture of a defender who seemed to anticipate situations rather than react to them.

 Ronaldo Nazário's SPEED, FINISHER, and BIG GAME profile describes a player whose peak, between 1996 and 2002, produced attacking football defenders had no answer for.
 The BIG GAME badge is anchored by the 2002 World Cup final, in which he scored twice against Germany after coming into the tournament as a question mark following serious injury.
-Ronaldinho and Garrincha share DRIBBLER, FLAIR, and CREATIVITY — and the words earn their weight in both cases.
-Ronaldinho's peak at Barcelona produced football the sport had genuinely never seen before.
-Garrincha, often overlooked in modern rankings, won two World Cups with Brazil and is considered by many analysts to have been the equal of Pelé in terms of pure attacking brilliance during those tournaments.
+Ronaldinho's DRIBBLER, FLAIR, and CREATIVITY describe football the sport had genuinely never seen before during his peak at Barcelona.
+Garrincha — placed nineteenth here — won two World Cups with Brazil and is considered by many analysts to have been the equal of Pelé in terms of pure attacking brilliance during those tournaments; his DRIBBLER and FLAIR badges are earned without qualification.

 Messi and Ronaldo have won a combined 13 Ballon d'Or awards between them — more than the next ten winners combined.
 Their shared era produced the most sustained head-to-head excellence the sport has ever witnessed."The argument will never end.
 That is the point."